 No time to sit with a bowl and spoon or wait for the toaster to ding?
 No problem.
 Add a scoop of protein powder to frozen fruit and milk or a milk alternative, and breakfast is served!
 Here’s my 10-year-old’s favorite way to start the day:

-- 1 scoop BSN Lean Dessert Protein in Whipped Vanilla Cream
+- 1 scoop Cellucor Cor-Performance Whipped Vanilla

 - 1 cup frozen mixed berries